The stellar halo in Local Group Hestia simulations II. The accreted component: Introduction

-In a series of works based on a new set of the HESTIA high-resolution cosmological simulations of the Local Group galaxies we investigate the impact of the ancient mergers on the in-situ stellar populations~\citep[][hereafter \citetalias{KhoperskovHESTIA-1}]{KhoperskovHESTIA-1} and the chemical abundance patterns as a function of stellar ages and kinematics of both accreted and in-situ stellar populations~\citep[][hereafter \citetalias{KhoperskovHESTIA-3}]{KhoperskovHESTIA-3}.
+In a series of works based on a new set of the HESTIA high-resolution cosmological simulations of the LG galaxies we investigate the impact of the ancient mergers on the in situ stellar populations~\citep[][hereafter \citetalias{KhoperskovHESTIA-1}]{KhoperskovHESTIA-1} and the chemical abundance patterns as a function of stellar ages and kinematics of both accreted and in situ stellar populations~\citep[][hereafter \citetalias{KhoperskovHESTIA-3}]{KhoperskovHESTIA-3}.
 In this paper, we investigate the present-day phase-space structure and evolution over time of the mergers debris in six M31/MW analogues from the high-resolution hydrodynamical HESTIA simulations.
 The paper is structured as follows.
-The HESTIA simulations are briefly described in Section~\ref{sec2::all_model} where we also provide the merger histories and morphology of the stellar debris.
+The HESTIA simulations are briefly described in Section~\ref{sec2::all_model}, where we also provide the merger histories and morphology of the stellar debris.
 In Section \ref{sec2::assembly_history} we present stellar debris of the mergers in the integrals of motions.
 In Section~\ref{sec2::sausage} we present the Gaia-Sausage-like features in the HESTIA galaxies.
 Section ~\ref{sec2::actions} describes the action space and orbital properties of the mergers debris.
-In Section~\ref{sec2::dualism} we discuss the dual nature of the kinematically-defined stellar haloes.
-Finally, in Section~\ref{sec2::concl} we summarise our main results.
+In Section~\ref{sec2::dualism} we discuss the dual nature of the kinematically defined stellar haloes.
+Finally, in Section~\ref{sec2::concl} we summarize our main results.